jWohl1985/MealPlanner/README.md

 Things I'm still working on:

---Finishing the X-unit testing project
+1. Finishing the X-unit testing project
---Weight log tracking.
+2. Weight log tracking.
 There is a model and views set up for this but it needs to be cleaned up and implemented